tompsherman/Newsfeed-Components/README.md

 ### Part 4: Exit Ticket

-Once you begin, you will have 15 minutes to answer the questions [here](https://app.codesignal.com/public-test/wJnnCcg7nzMWbuptD/uZmuwFasNH3WoC).
+xxx Once you begin, you will have 15 minutes to answer the questions [here](https://app.codesignal.com/public-test/wJnnCcg7nzMWbuptD/uZmuwFasNH3WoC).

 The completion of these questions is mandatory for MVP.
 However, passing the quiz doesn't affect your standing as a Lambda School student whatsoever.
 This is Lambda School testing itself!
 Please answer honestly and to the best of your ability without using external references.